 If the other person seems reticent, fearful or ashamed to discuss something, for example sex, tell them that you don't want to hurt them, but rather want to make them happy and satisfied.
 Use kind words to lead the other person to a mentally comfortable place.
 Shape the relationship, shape the future.

 Do not enter in an argument with the other person.
 Do not judge the other person.
 Do not say and do not imply that the other person is wrong.
 Listen, then speak to share your view, but don't try to dominate the conversation.

 Until you are sure that both your preferences match, avoid expressing extreme feelings, like saying or even implying that something is awful, disgusting, gross.

 If the other person is trying to dominate you verbally, for example by raising their voice, ask what they are trying to achieve.
-They are explaining their point of view, but you have your own and have no intention of changing either yours or theirs.
+They might be passionately explaining their point of view, but explain that you have your own and you have no intention of changing either yours or theirs.

-Bellow, there is a number of conversation topics that you can use, but you should also think at what you most want in a partner, and write that down in order to later use in conversations.
+Below, there are some conversation topics that you can use, but you should also think at what you want most in a partner, and write that down in order to later use it in conversations.

 To start a conversation, read aloud a conversation topic and then start discussing, asking questions.

 Place of birth.

 Desired type of relationship.
 Friendship, short-term dating, long-term dating, casual sex, long-term relationship which will lead to marriage?